kathryn-avanade/Project/README.md

 I used **Xunit** testing for this project, using an **"Arrange", "Act", and "Assert"** structure.
 Ideally, all methods in all controllers would be tested.
 This includes testing the method returns a view, and also that it performs the correct alteration of the database in the create, delete and edit methods.
 To test the app further would require integration, functional and load/stress testing, as unit testing isolates the part of your code from it's dependancies and infrastructure.

 This proved to be a difficult and long process, due to the need to rewrite the code using a repository pattern and mocking.
 I managed to write a five tests, testing my Home and Garden controllers completely, and generate a **coverage report** (included below).
 I used XUnit testing, ensuring I kept to best practises by keeping all tests associated with seperate controllers in serparate folders.
+To generate the report, I used "XPlat Code Coverage" and then generated a html report which you can see screenshots of below.

 ![Summary](/Summary.png?raw=true)
 ![Home](/Home.png?raw=true)